Quansight-Labs/free-threaded-compatibility/docs/index.md

 Any contributions are very much welcome - please open issues or pull requests [on this repo](https://github.com/Quansight-Labs/free-threaded-compatibility) for anything that seems in scope for this site or for tracking issues related to support for free-threaded Python across the ecosystem.
+See the [Contributing](contributing.md) page for more details.

 This site is maintained primarily by Quansight Labs, where a team is working together with the Python runtime team at Meta and stakeholders across the